This post may contain affiliate links. Read our disclosure here.

 Admission to the Miami Beach Botanical Garden is always free.
 Learn how to improve your garden no matter what type of garden you have!
 They go over tips for balcony/terrace gardeners and even tips for folks with waterfront gardens that get hit with wind and salt.
 The seminars are free and the workshops have fees (but may be worth it).
 Check back to see the schedule.

 The Wolfsonian–Florida International University is a museum, library, and research center that uses objects to illustrate the persuasive power of art and design.
 The collections comprise approximately 120,000 objects from the period of 1885 to 1945—the height of the Industrial Revolution to the end of the Second World War.
-Admission is free every Friday from 6-9 pm.
+Admission is free every Friday from 6-9 pm and is always free for Florida residents.

 Admission is free on the first Saturday of the month 11am to 4pm.
 The museum features 30 historic trains and some interactive displays.
 I’ve never met a kid who isn’t fascinated by trains (especially the kind that you don’t see every day).
 Bring your wallet if you want to pay for a train ride while you’re there.